Painting Wooden Furniture Like a Pro: We Show You How it's Done

 Can you paint wood without sanding it?

-We distinguish between natural wood and wood that has already been varnished
+We differentiate here between natural wood and already varnished wood.

 With natural wood , you should always check whether it has been waxed or oiled in recent years.
-If so, you must sand the wood in any case, otherwise the paint will not adhere well
+If this is the case, you will definitely need to sand the wood, otherwise the colour will not hold well.

-If the surface has already been painted, you can just paint it.
+If the surface has already been painted, you can simply start painting.
 And it doesn't matter whether they are coated with acrylic varnish or synthetic resin varnish.
-Only if the coloured lacquer is flaking off in places do you have to sand the corresponding areas.
+Only if the coloured paint peels off in places do the corresponding areas need to be sanded down.

 Can I also paint waxed or oiled furniture?

-If your piece of furniture to be painted is waxed, you must remove the wax before painting.
-You can do this with Painting the Past Remover or by sanding the wood.
+If the piece of furniture to be painted is waxed, you must remove the wax before painting.
+Sand the wood.
 The wax must be completely removed for your paint to last.

-With oiled furniture, the question is how long it has been since the last oiling.
-If you have always re-oiled in the last few years, you should also sand the surface and give it a good clean.
-If your 20-year-old piece of furniture was oiled once at the beginning and then never again, you do not need to sand it.
+For oiled furniture, the question is how long it has been since you last oiled it.
+If you have re-oiled it from time to time in recent years, you should also sand the surface and clean it well.
+However, if your 20-year-old piece of furniture was oiled once at the beginning and then never again, you don't need to sand it.

 When do I need to apply a primer?

-If you work with the varnish qualities and want to paint already varnished furniture, you do not need a primer.
-A primer coat of MissPompadour To Bond & Block is appropriate if you are painting a natural wood.
+If you are working with the varnish qualities and want to paint furniture that has already been varnished, you do not need a primer.
+A primer with MissPompadour To Bond & Block is recommended if you are painting natural wood.

-Oak, tropical and softwoods tend to "bleed out".
+Oak, tropical and softwoods tend to "bleed".
 This means that tannins are released from the wood and cause unsightly stains in the varnish.
-Of course, this effect is most visible on light and medium-light varnishes.
-So if you paint very dark, you can do without the primer.
+This effect is of course particularly visible on light and medium-light varnishes.
+So if you paint very dark colours, you can do without the primer.
 If you want to paint your furniture with MissPompadour Matt Varnish, you can do this wonderfully on natural woods.
-Of course, you will need our primer here too if your wood could bleed.
-If you paint Matt Varnish on an already sealed, i.e. lacquered surface, you can use To Bond & Block to ensure that the paint adheres better to the substrate.
+Of course, you will also need our primer here if your wood could bleed.
+If you paint Matt Varnish on an already sealed, i.e. varnished surface, you can use To Bond & Block to ensure that the colour adheres better to the substrate.

 3. To Paint